cyrsis/wsbdegenerate/README.md

 ## Inspiration

-Amazon sell shit load of goods, Reddit have shit load of users, We should have shit load of NTFs
+Amazon sell  load of goods,
+Reddit have  load of users,
+We should load of NTFs for everyone and everyday use

-Total insane,

 YoLo NFTs-> NTFs of everything .
+Total insane ideas,

 NFTs is awesome, it will be massive adapted with the Solana